-The History of the Siamese Cat
+The History Of The Siamese Cat

 The Siamese is one of the oldest breeds of cat, native to Thailand, which became one of the most popular breeds across America and Europe in the 19th Century.
 Descended from the Wichienmaat Landrace, a description of the Siamese can be found in the Tanra Maew, or The Cat Book of Poems, which is thought to originate from the Ayuttaya period between 1351 and 1767 AD.

 The first documented Siamese in the US was received by president Hayes in 1878; the first pair in Britain were brought back in 1884 by Edward Gould.
-It is thought that every Siamese cat born in Britain today is a descendant of these and nine other cats brought to this country at the time..
+It is thought that every Siamese cat born in Britain today is a descendant of these and nine other cats brought to this country at the time.

 Today the breed is known for its distinctive image; with its slender body, triangular head, large almond shaped eyes and colour point markings.
 The Siamese is born with a pure cream coat with dark markings appearing at the cooler extremities of their body as they age.
 They tend to be super affectionate cats, loving their owners and companionship from both humans and other cats.
 They tend to be quite playful too.
 Another trait they are known for is their vocal aptitude; they can extremely vocal when they are looking for attention with a loud, low pitched voice often compared to that of a baby!

-Everything You Need to Buy for your New Siamese Cat
+Everything You Need to Buy For Your New Siamese Cat

 One tip we often tell prospective kitten and puppy owners is to leave a blanket with their new arrival whilst they still live with Mum.
-This blanket will keep the smell of Mum of when you bring them home and help to give them comfort in their new environment.
+This blanket will keep the smell of Mum and litter mates when you bring them home and help to give them comfort in their new environment.
 A small scent blanket might be the ideal option as it is small and compact and can be popped in the carrier with kitten when you collect them.
 You could then size up to a full cat sized blanket which will make a really cosy addition to their bed.
-We make a wonderful range of cat blankets in velvet, sherpa fleece and faux fur.
+We make a wonderful range of cat blankets in velvet, teddy fleece and faux fur.
 You may find it hard to decide on your favourite!